 Nickel Alloy 800

-Alloy 800, 800H, and 800HT are nickel-¬iron-¬chromium alloys having high resistance to carburization and oxidation in high¬ temperature exposure and with good strength.
+Alloy 800, 800H, and 800HT are high strength nickel-iron-chromium alloys that exhibit superior resistance to carburization and oxidation during high-temperature exposure.
 These nickel steel alloys are identical except for the higher level of carbon in alloy 800H, and the addition of up to 1.20% aluminum and titanium in alloy 800HT.
-These alloys are resistant to embrittlement from precipitation of sigma phase and chloride stress¬ corrosion cracking due to the nickel content.
+These alloys are resistant to embrittlement from precipitation of sigma phase and chloride stress-corrosion cracking due to the nickel content.
 The corrosion resistance is quite high.
 In the solution annealed condition, alloys 800H and 800HT have excellent creep and stress rupture properties.

-Stainalloy stocks ½” up to and including 6” seamless Alloy 800 pipes manufactured by the most reputed mills only in accordance with ASTM B407.
+Stainalloy stocks ½” up to and including 8” seamless Alloy 800 pipes manufactured by only the most reputable mills in accordance with ASTM B407.